epccs/RPUno/Eeprom/README.md

 # Commands

 Commands are interactive over the serial interface at 115200 baud rate.
 The echo will start after the second character of a new line.

+## /[rpu_address]/[command [arg]]

+rpu_address is taken from the I2C address 0x29 (e.g. get_Rpu_address() which is included form ../Uart/id.h).
+The value of rpu_address is used as a character in a string, which means don't use a null value (C strings are null terminated), but the ASCII value for '1' (0x31) is easy and looks nice, though I fear it will cause some confusion when it is discovered that the actual address value is 49.

+Commands and their arguments follow.

 ## /0/id? [name|desc|avr-gcc]